pedrorijo91/pedrorijo91.github.io/_posts/2026-02-01-principles.markdown

 ### YAGNI

 Finally, the You Ain't Gonna Need It principle has become one of my favorites recently.
 For a long time I always thought that the code should be ready for many possible future improvements, only to understand that 2 or 3 years later, we never actually needed to implement those.
-Or that we had rewritten the service from scratch given the system requirements changed a lot, which is definitely common in fast growing startups.
+Or that we had rewritten the service from scratch given the system requirements changed a lot, which is definitely common in fast-growing startups.

 So now I always keep in mind to not add unnecessary things when developing while balancing with making it somehow easy to extend in the future if needed.